EnzymeML/enzymeml-specifications/specifications/enzymeml.md

   - Type: bool
   - Description: Whether or not the data has been generated by simulation.
   - Default: False
-- creator_id
-  - Type: string
-  - Description: Unique identifier of the author.

 ## Enumerations